 After blocking Russian media outlets, Google on Friday said it paused all ad sales in the country in response to the ongoing Ukraine invasion.

-The move comes at a time when online advertising has become a key part of the information war between the Big Tech and Russia that is actively blocking any media that contradicts the official state narrative.
+The move comes at a time when online advertising has become a key part of the information war between the Big Tech and Russia which is actively blocking any media that contradicts the official state narrative.

 In light of the extraordinary circumstances, we’re pausing Google ads in Russia.
 The situation is evolving quickly, and we will continue to share updates when it is appropriate, – a Google spokesperson told The Verge.